-The from the state Missouri originating winemaker and vine grower Lucian W. Dressel is considered one of the American US wine pioneers of modern times.
-He studied at the University of California in Berkeley with Dr. med.
-Harold Paul Olmo (1909-2006) Oenology.
-Dressel was the owner of Mount Pleasant Winery, founded in 1859 in St. Charles County, Missouri.
-He was one of the pioneers of the rebirth and quality enhancement of the Missouri wine industry in the 1960s and 1970s.
-In 1976 produced one Eiswein, Together with his two winegrowers Millard Cohen and Howard Nason, he was responsible for making Augusta the first one AVA was classified.
+The one from the state Missouri Originating winegrower and vine grower Lucian W. Dressel is considered one of the American wine pioneers of modern times.
+He studied at the University of California in Berkeley with Dr. Harold Paul Olmo (1909-2006) Enology.
+Dressel owned the Mount Pleasant Winery in St. Charles County, Missouri, founded in 1859.
+He was one of the pioneers for the rebirth and quality boom of the Missouri wine industry in the 1960s and 1970s.
+Produced one in 1976 Eiswein, Together with his two winegrower colleagues Millard Cohen and Howard Nason, he was largely responsible for making Augusta the first in 1980 AVA was classified.

-After his divorce in 1991, he left the operation to his brother Phillip, he relented California and did various jobs inside and outside the wine industry.
-Most recently, he was General Manager and Winemnaker at Mary Michelle Winery Winery in Carrollton Illinois active.
-With the American hybrid Cynthiana ( Norton ), which he had already cultivated in Missouri, as well as Cabernet Sauvignon he created the three new breeds at the beginning of the 2000s Cabernet Diane.
-Cabernet Doré and Crimson Cabernet, as well as with Zinfandel the new breed Zinthiana, His son Fred Dressel is also a winemaker and also an advisor.
+After his divorce in 1991, he left the business to his brother Phillip, and he followed suit California and held various jobs inside and outside the wine industry.
+Most recently, he was General Manager and Winemnaker at Mary Michelle Winery in Carrollton in Illinois active.
+With the American hybrid Cynthiana ( Norton ), which he had already cultivated in Missouri, as well as Cabernet Sauvignon he created the three new varieties in the early 2000s Cabernet Diane.
+Cabernet Doré and Crimson Cabernet, as well as with Zinfandel the new breed Zinthiana, His son Fred Dressel is also a winemaker and also gives advice.